Grammys 2018: Here's what to expect

 The hostest with the mostest notes

-Late night star James Corden is hosting and lest we forget, the man loves music.
+Late-night star James Corden is hosting and lest we forget, the man loves music.

 From his "Carpool Karaoke" videos to hosting the Tony Awards and his star turn in the movie musical, "Into The Woods," expect a little song and dance from Corden.